-The purpose of this policy is to set out the guiding principles and procedures governing Southern Cross Education Institute (Higher Education) assessment processes.
+The purpose of this policy is to establish the guiding principles and procedures that govern assessment processes at Southern Cross Education Institute (Higher Education).

 SCOPE

 This policy is for all academic assessments conducted by Southern Cross Education Institute (Higher Education).